-6C.
+5B.
 Course Markings

-In the interest of consistency in mountain biking, the following course markings are used universally by USA Cycling, UCI, and other International governing bodies.
+In the interest of consistency in mountain biking, the following course markings are used universally by USA Cycling, UCI, and other national governing bodies.
+5B1.

-- 6C1.
 Arrows mark the entire length of the official course.
 The arrows will be of a contrasting color on a white background, on signs measuring a minimum of 1' x 2' (30 cm by 60 cm).
 The signs indicate the course to follow, curves, intersections and warn of situations which are challenging for the competitors.
-Signs are posted along the course at regular intervals to indicate to competitors that they are on course. - 6C2.
+Signs are posted along the course at regular intervals to indicate to competitors that they are on course.
+5B2.
 An arrow placed 30 meters before the intersection should mark each intersection.
 Another arrow is placed at the intersection.
 The direction of travel is then confirmed by another arrow located 30 meters further in the new direction.

-6C3.
+5B3.
 In all hazardous situations, two or three arrows placed upside down must be located 30 meters before any obstacle on a circuit.
-A hazard on the circuit may be an obstacle. quality of the surface, or angle of the track, or any other condition not specifically addressed.

-6C4.
-Directional arrows should always be placed on the right and at racing eve level, about three feet from the ground.
-6C5.
-The course should also be marked every half-mile or 1 are shown below:
+A hazard on the circuit may be an obstacle, quality of the surface, or angle of the track, or any other condition not specifically addressed.
+5B4.
+Directional arrows should always be placed on the right and at racing eye level, about three feet from the ground.
+5B5.
+The course should also be marked every half-mile or 1 kilometer with signs indicating kilometers vet to be raced.
 There may be a sign indicating 1 kilometer to go.